jpailden/rstatlab/week2.md

-Week 2: Data Management and Exploration
+Week 2: Reading Data and Initial Exploration
 ================
 written by Junvie Pailden

+### Data Set Structure

 A data set usually includes variables (columns) and observations (rows).
 We can check the structure of the data using the function `str()`.
 The output includes data information such as